abhirathod95/travel-blog/src/blog/travel/2019-10-01/Portugal.md

 ##<center>**Tips & Tricks**</center>

-- If you're wondering what souvenirs to take home, I would recommend colorful tiles or the famous packaged **salted sardines**.
+> - If you're wondering what souvenirs to take home, I would recommend colorful tiles or the famous packaged **salted sardines**.

-- Best place to get a picture of the yellow **Tram 28** or to even ride it back to Praca do Commericio is right near Miradoura de Santa Luzia!
+> - Best place to get a picture of the yellow **Tram 28** or to even ride it back to Praca do Commericio is right near Miradoura de Santa Luzia!

-- If you're too tired to walk, take a **tuk tuk** to your next destination.
+> - If you're too tired to walk, take a **tuk tuk** to your next destination.
+> - Take your student ID if you are still in school.
+I was able to get into several places such as the Convento do Carmo and Jeronimos Monestery at discounted prices.